nikp06/nikp06.github.io/content/posts/2023-01-14-clean-windows-environment.md

 We first install the numpy package with `pip install numpy` in our virtual environment.

-And test the installation with a simple in-line python command:
+And test the installation with a simple in-line python command.
 ```bash
 python -c "import numpy as np"
 ```

 If this gives us no error, then we did everything correctly.

-Now we can simply create a file in our project root folder (call it `test.py` or whatever) and type a simple dummy script in there:
+Now we can simply create a file in our project root folder (call it `test.py` or whatever) with a simple dummy script.
 ```python
 import numpy as np
 print(np.array([i for i in range(1000)]))
 ```

-Run this program ...
+Run this program and enjoy having successfully set up a clean development environment for yourself on your Windows machine.
 ```bash
 python test.py
 ```
-and enjoy having successfully set up a clean development environment for yourself on your Windows machine. :)

-If your done working on your project remember to deactivate your virtual environment:
+If your done working on your project remember to deactivate your virtual environment.
 ```bash
 deactivate
 ```